 To improve your soil quickly for new or neglected gardens you just need to go buy the best quality compost you can.

-I know this can get expensive, and many people want to skip this step, but the compost WILL pay for itself in the garden because your vegetable production will just be better.
+I know this can get expensive, and many people want to skip this step, but the compost WILL pay for itself in the garden because your vegetable production will just be better and your vegetables healthier.
 To learn how to make your own compost check out How to Make Compost the Easy Way – Composting 101.

 Six inches of good quality soil is a great start for a new garden.